ArtifexSoftware/MuPDF.NET/docs/pixmap.rst

    .. method:: SetDpi(int xres, int yres)

-      * New in v1.16.17

-      * Changed in v1.18.0: When saving as a PNG image, these values will be stored now.

       Set the resolution (dpi) in x and y direction.

       :arg int xres: resolution in x direction.
       :arg int yres: resolution in y direction.

-   .. method:: SetAlpha(dynamic alphavalues = null, int premultiply=1, dyanmic opaque=null)
+   .. method:: SetAlpha(dynamic alphavalues: null, int premultiply: 1, dyanmic opaque: null)

-      * Changed in v 1.18.13

       Change the alpha values.
 The pixmap must have an alpha channel.

       :arg bytes,bytearray,BytesIO alphavalues: the new alpha values.
 If provided, its length must be at least *width * height*.
-If omitted (`null`), all alpha values are set to 255 (no transparency). *Changed in version 1.14.13:* *io.BytesIO* is now also accepted.
+If omitted (`null`), all alpha values are set to 255 (no transparency). `io.BytesIO` is now also accepted.
-      :arg bool premultiply: *New in v1.18.13:* whether to premultiply color components with the alpha value.
+      :arg bool premultiply: Whether to premultiply color components with the alpha value.
       :arg list,tuple opaque: ignore the alpha value and set this color to fully transparent.
 A sequence of integers in `range(256)` with a length of :attr:`Pixmap.N`.
 Default is *null*.
 For example, a typical choice for RGB would be `opaque=(255, 255, 255)` (white).